What Is a SEP IRA for Employees?

 - Employers can guarantee an income for life for their employees

 Approaching Retirement Age

 Employees can’t touch their SEP IRA plans without a penalty until they’ve reached the age of 59½ years.
 At that time, a SEP plan owner can roll over their retirement savings plans into a deferred annuity with a lifetime income rider.
-The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s lifetime or married retirees’ lifetimes, even after the account has run out of money.
+The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s or married retirees’ lifetimes, even after the account has run out of money.